The Navy Eleven

 What followed was a decade of obstruction:

-• 2025: The Supreme Court has agreed to hear an appeal from the families of the 11 victims who allegedly went missing after being abducted.
+- 2025: The Supreme Court has agreed to hear an appeal from the families of the 11 victims who allegedly went missing after being abducted.
 They are challenging the Attorney General’s decision to remove former Navy Commander Admiral Wasantha Karannagoda as a suspect in the case.
 The court’s hearing is set for 30 January 2026, after a thorough review of the situation.
+However, as of March 2026, there is no publicly available information regarding the hearing.

 The Navy Eleven case reveals a systematic pattern: illegal detention sites operating for years in high-security naval bases, torture and enforced disappearances on an industrial scale, and senior commanders either directly ordering or deliberately ignoring these crimes.
 The UN investigation concluded that “a large swathe of the naval high command was complicit in the violations or directly responsible for them.”